axoloti/axoloti/doc/userguide.md

 #Execution order
 Every object in the patch is executed once in the signal processing loop, at 3000Hz.
-These are processed in strict order, right to left, top to bottom.
+These are processed in strict order, left to right, top to bottom.
 (Feedback is allowed, and will be processed in the next processing loop)

 #Documenting patches